-The Hope Scholarship provides up to \$3,600 for qualified education expenses.
-Eligible students can receive up to a \$1,800 tax credit for each of the first two years of college.
+The American Opportunity Tax Credit provides for qualified education expenses.
+Eligible students can receive up to a \$2,500 tax credit for the first four years of post-secondary education.

 The Lifetime Learning Program helps students offset the cost of education by providing a Lifetime tax credit of 20% of qualified tuition and fee expenses, up to \$2,000 per year.